Venus of Willendorf: Interpretation and purpose

 Similar sculptures, first discovered in the nineteenth and early twentieth centuries, are traditionally referred to in archaeology as "Venus figurines", due to the widely held belief that depictions of nude women with exaggerated sexual features represented an early fertility deity, perhaps a mother goddess.
 The reference to Venus is metaphorical, since the figurines predate the mythological figure of Venus by many thousands of years.
-Some scholars reject this terminology, instead referring to the statuette as the "Woman of" or "Woman from Willendorf".
+Some scholars reject this terminology, instead referring to the statuette as the Woman of or from Willendorf.